bahrus/p-et-alia/README.md

 <details>
     <summary>Criteria for being a p-et-alia  component ("petalian")</summary>
-    Although the pattern of all the components here is to start with the letter p-, standing for "pass", the real criterion used for distinguishing petalia components from non-petalia components is this:  petalia components have property isPetalian set to true, i.e. petalianElement.isPetalian === true.
-This is important when petalian components are trying to figure out which "previous" element to attach event handling onto.
-They skip any petalian elements while scanning previous siblings.
+    Although the pattern of all the components here is to start with the letter p-, it may be desirable to extend these elements, but not be confined to beginning the element with name p-.
+All these elements are searching for the first non-petalian element to latch the event handler onto.
+The problem is elements may not yet have upgraded, so it's difficult to come up with any standard marker indicating that it is a p-d style connector component.

+    If your web component doesn't start with p-, add attribute is-p-d.
 </details>

 When this event monitoring is enabled, if the previous element is disabled, the disabled attribute is removed (more on that later).